alphagov/govuk-import-export-prototype/guide/starting-to-export/export-licences.markdown

 - [artworks, antiques and culturally significant goods](/guidance/get-a-licence-to-export-cultural-goods.html)
 - [diamonds, gold and precious metals](/guidance/get-a-licence-to-export-diamonds.html)

-## Special rules for high-tech products
+## Special rules for military and high-tech products

 Some goods, technologies and information that you might not think need a licence may also have military use (called dual use items).